My Mother's Secret

 My Mother's Secret is a 2015 Philippine television drama series broadcast by GMA Network.
-Directed by Neal del Rosario, it stars Kim Rodriguez and Gwen Zamora.
-It premiered on May 25, 2015 on the network's Telebabad line up replacing the rerun of My Love from the Star.
+Directed by Neal del Rosario, it stars Kim Rodriguez and Gwen Zamora in the title role.
+It premiered on May 25, 2015 on the network's Telebabad line up.
 The series concluded on August 7, 2015 with a total of 54 episodes.
-It was replaced by Reply 1997 in its timeslot.

 The series is streaming online on YouTube.

 Premise

 Neri's dream is a good life with her mother, Cora.
 But due to unexpected circumstances, she began to know the couple, Vivian and Anton - who will adopt her and send her to school.
 It will start to change her life including to know the truth that Vivian is her real mother.